Aviator Sunglasses: A Comprehensive Overview

 Historical Significance

 Aviator sunglasses were first officially contracted by the U.S. military in 1935, with the introduction of the U.S. Army Air Corps D-1 sunglasses, which laid the groundwork for the design that would later become known as aviators.
-These early models featured rigid frames and were based on the specifications set by military requirements, showcasing both functionality and comfort in mind.
+These early models featured rigid frames and were based on the specifications set by military requirements, showcasing both functionality and comfort in mind, combating glare at high altitudes with its teardrop lenses and lightweight metal frame

 The iconic style gained further recognition after World War II, especially when General Douglas MacArthur was photographed wearing them during the war.
 This imagery contributed to their association with military heroism and solidified their image in popular culture.